Donaldttt/fuzzyy/README.md

 - vim > 9.0
     - The maintained version is written in vim9, but it also has a vim8 branch for older vim.
-- any of grep, ag or rg
+- ag or rg (optional)
-- find or fd
+- fd (optional)
 - [vim-devicons](https://github.com/ryanoasis/vim-devicons) (optional)

+fuzzyy strives to provide an out-of-box experience by using pre-installed programs to handle complex tasks.

 ## Install